PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 ## UX Requirement

-- Shows associated trust data in `Workspace -> Trusts` tab
+- Shows associated trust data in `Workspace -> Trusts` tab.

+- `Trust` tab will applicable for the all legal entities.

 - TRUSTS tab shows records in 2 tabs - Active & Terminated

+- Shows count of records in tab title.

+- When record is not available in `Inter Vivos Trust` &`Active Testamentary Trust` section, shows proper message and [`Testamentary Trust`](../estate-plan/testamentary-trust.md#browse-associated-trusts) section has no records, that section won't be shown.

 - For `Active tab`,